Loopring/protocols/packages/loopring_v3/DESIGN.md

 We also store the deposit information onchain so users can withdraw these deposited balances in withdrawal mode when they are were not yet added in the Accounts merkle tree.

 See [here](#depositwithdraw-block-handling) how blocks are handled.

+> [Feedback]: This fee for depositing or creating a new account should also subject to fee-burn.

 ## Account info updating